sdslack/csci_6118_project/README.md

 + We can understand how differences in the virus correspond to differences in clinical outcomes

-This software is intended as a first step to query investigations, to understand the viras

 The Los Alamos National Laboratory HIV Database contains over 1 million HIV genetic sequences along with comprehensive metadata.
 It is a goverment- funded database that is updated biweekly to monthly, and it includes